 When we organised the KnK for the first time in 2009, I never thought that it will become a worldwide recognised freeride with such a big impact on the European downhill skateboarding community.
 This would have never been possible without the awesome people like yourself.
 So, thank you very much and I’m looking forward to see you all very soon :)

-This year’s KnK Longboard Camp 2016 presented by Kebbek Skateboards will once again be organised under the banner of the BigMountainSkate crew and if you’re joining us for the first time, here’s all of the event details.
+This year’s KnK Longboard Camp 2016 presented by Kebbek Skateboards will once again be a BigMountainSkate partner event and if you’re joining us for the first time, here’s all of the event details.
 Just in case if you have any questions left unanswered, write them in a comment section below and I will reply as soon as posible.

 Ok, let’s get down with it :)